machinateur/android-chrome-tab-transfer/README.md

  keep your phone unlocked during the process, to make sure the request doesn't time out.

 The script to reopen all tabs will be output depending on your operating system.
- On Windows it's `tabs-reopen.php`, on Mac and Linux it's `tabs-reopen.sh`.
+ On Windows it's `tabs-reopen.cmd`, on Mac and Linux it's `tabs-reopen.sh`.

 On Mac and Linux you will first have to make the script executable.